stendler/grub-fde/README.md

 - add an `install` command to mount esp, backup the old efi file, copy the new one, and set `efibootmgr` ?
 - detect needed filesystem modules and only load the necessary ones
-- is it possible to pack modules into the memdisk and compress them?